Education in Luxembourg: Belgian Revolution

 In 1830, most of Luxembourg (with the exception of the capital) sided with the Belgian Revolution against the Dutch King William I. The King-Grand Duke therefore sought to prevent young Luxembourgers from attending Belgian universities, which were hotbeds of anti-Dutch revolutionary sentiment.
 Belgian academic degrees were no longer recognised in Luxembourg from 1832, and an 1835 decree forced Luxembourgish students to study exclusively in the states of the German Confederation.
 This Germanisation policy continued with the Friedemann reform in 1837, which had the goal of turning the Athénée de Luxembourg into a preparatory school for German universities, and abolished the academic courses that had existed there since 1817, depriving Luxembourg of its embryo of higher education.

 When the country became independent in 1839 (while remaining under personal union with the Dutch king), it needed its own administrative and political institutions: one major problem was the education of future elites, who would replace the foreign functionaries and play a key role in society.
 William I's measures of 1835 and 1837 had oriented the education system towards Germany, but the specific geographical nature of the country also required links with French-speaking countries.
 The professors of the Athénée demanded a reform of secondary education and the re-establishment of the academic courses.

 William II came to the throne in 1840, ending his father's policies of reaction and Germanisation.
 The Constitution of 1841 allowed a free choice of universities, and laid the foundation for an education policy that took account of the specificities of the country.
 The coming reform was supported by the liberals, but opposed by the advocates of the Friedemann reform.
 While it was generally agreed that establishing a fully-fledged university in the Grand-Duchy was not viable, the question of how to organise higher education was a divisive one.
 As in other areas, the Luxembourgers examined the neighbouring countries's systems to determine the best course to follow.
 The clerical faction was in support of the German system, while the Belgian model had liberal support.
 This latter system entrusted university examinations to a jury of professors as well as learned and reputable men drawn from different parts of society, and this was the system eventually chosen by Luxembourg.
-It was clear that, far from just being a demonstration of academic knowledge, degrees were seen as a test of one's ability to exercise public office, and therefore it was only fitting that they should be brought under tight state control.
+It was clear that, far from just being a demonstration of academic knowledge, degrees were seen as a test of one's ability to exercise public office, and therefore it was only seen as fitting that they should be brought under tight state control.
 For the government, academic examinations were a matter of national sovereignty, which could not be entrusted to foreign universities.
 Automatically recognising foreign diplomas was out of the question.

 The authorities decided, as a minimum, to re-establish the cours supérieurs at the Athénée, which were, however, just a pale imitation of higher education.
 The Luxembourgish state thereby gave itself the prerogative to confer academic degrees.